 The first on the list of the best football boots is the Nike’s newest football boots and one of their most innovative to date, with an evolved Flyknit upper that helps provide a precise touch for key contact areas of your feet.

 this boot is designed from the inside out, for the world’s trickiest players.

 - One-pull ghost laces, hidden beneath upper material+Broken in out of the box

 - Brand new models can be a slightly unknown quantity

-Built for speed and acceleration, this football boots is mostly preferred by top players.
-A lightweight speedframe outsole includes strategically-placed studs which, coupled with the super-thin speed mesh upper, gives the boot a minimal feel.
+Next on the list for the best football boots is the Adidas X18+.
+Built for speed and acceleration, these football boots are mostly preferred by top players.
+A lightweight speed frame outsole includes strategically-placed studs which, coupled with the super-thin speed mesh upper, gives the boot a minimal feel.
 A real contender for the fastest boot around.

 After debuting the boot at the World Cup back in summer, top strikers like Mo Salah, Luis Suarez and Manchester City’s Gabriel Jesus have entrusted their goal-scoring fortunes to the Adidas X18+ for the 2018/19 domestic season.

 The improved version for 2018/19 X18+ has been described as the spiritual successor to the beloved F50.

 - New Skeletal Weave upper offers support and control